 The primary focus of habitat management activities on San Bruno Mountain since the inception of the San Bruno Mountain HCP in 1982 has been the control of invasive species infestations through hand removal, mechanical removal, and herbicide treatment.
 The methods and scale of activities have shifted over time, however the overarching goal of protecting and enhancing as much endangered species habitat as possible with available resources has remained unchanged.
-Habitat management activities conducted on San Bruno Mountain in 2008 were conducted in accordance with the goals, objectives and success criteria established in the San Bruno Mountain Habitat Management Plan 2008 (San Mateo County 2008).
+Habitat management activities conducted on San Bruno Mountain in 2009 were conducted in accordance with the goals, objectives and success criteria established in the San Bruno Mountain Habitat Management Plan 2009 (San Mateo County 2009).
 Priority areas for management of invasive species are delineated in the San Bruno Mountain HMP.

-The majority of the habitat management activities conducted on San Bruno Mountain are performed by West Coast Wildlands (WCW) under contact to the Habitat Manager, San Mateo County Parks Department.
-In addition, other contractors such as Shelterbelt Builders and Restoration Resources, and numerous volunteers working for San Bruno Mountain Watch and CNPS Heart of the Mountain, conducted invasive species control in 2008.
+The majority of the habitat management activities conducted on San Bruno Mountain are performed by West Coast Wildlands, Inc., (WCW, Inc.) under contact to the Habitat Manager, San Mateo County Parks Department.
+In addition, other contractors such as Shelterbelt Builders and Restoration Resources, and numerous volunteers working for San Bruno Mountain Watch,CNPS and Heart of the Mountain, conducted invasive species control in 2009.

-Due to the large area of the Mountain that is subject to invasive species control work (approximately 2,800 acres), and the expanding number of invasive species that require treatment, infestations must be prioritized as follows, based on their threat to sensitive habitat areas:
+The infestations are prioritized because of the size of the Mountain habitat.
+The priorities are based on their threat to sensitive habitat areas, areas subject to invasive species control work (approximately 2,800 acres) and the expanding number of invasive species that require treatment are as follows:

-Priority 1: Small patches of invasive species within native habitat

-Priority 2: Small patches of invasive species at the periphery of native habitat

-Priority 3: Edges of large invasive species infestations

-Priority 4: Large invasive species infestations
+Priority 1: Small patches of invasive species within native habitat Priority 2: Small patches of invasive species at the periphery of native habitat Priority 3: Edges of large invasive species infestations Priority 4: Large invasive species infestations

-Herbicide treatment has consisted of spraying targeted species with an herbicide solution containing either Garlon 4 Ultra® (triclopyr ester) or Aquamaster® (glyphosate).
+Herbicide and hand removal are the main methods to control the invasive plants.
+The target species treated with an herbicide solution containing either Garlon 4 Ultra® (triclopyr ester) or Aquamaster® (glyphosate).
 These herbicides are used due to their high effectiveness, low toxicity rating and short half-life in the soil.
 Garlon 4Ultra® herbicide is the preferred chemical since it does not harm monocots (grasses).
 Herbicide is applied one to four times per year in suitable weather (low wind, low humidity) for maximum plant uptake.
 The plants are left to decay in place, a process that takes from one to five years depending upon the size of the plants.
 In sensitive areas (near butterfly habitat and within 150 feet of private property) mature stands of invasive plants are removed by hand control, chainsaw or mowing followed by stump herbicide treatment.

-1. 2008 HCP Invasive Plant Treatment Summary
+1. 2009 HCP Invasive Plant Treatment Summary

 The primary focus of non-native species control is on invasive shrubs and herbaceous species that pose the greatest threat of displacing butterfly habitat and other native habitats.
-Invasive plants that were treated aggressively in 2008 include gorse (Ulex europaeus), French broom (Genista monspessulana), Portuguese broom (Cytisus striatus), cotoneaster (Cotoneaster ssp.), eucalyptus (Eucalyptus globulus), fennel (Foeniculum vulgare), radish (Raphanus ssp.), field mustard (Hirsch feldia incana), Himalayan blackberry (Rubus armeniacus), jubata grass (Cortaderia jubata) and Oxalis (Oxalis pes-caprae).
+Invasive plants that were treated aggressively in 2009 include gorse (Ulex europaeus), French broom (Genista monspessulana), Portuguese broom (Cytisus striatus), cotoneaster (Cotoneaster ssp.), eucalyptus (Eucalyptus globulus), fennel (Foeniculum vulgare), radish (Raphanus ssp.), field mustard (Hirsch feldia incana), Himalayan blackberry (Rubus armeniacus), jubata grass (Cortaderia jubata) and Oxalis (Oxalis pes-caprae).
 A growing amount of attention is also being paid to weeds that are not as pervasive as those listed above, but that are capable of altering community composition through competition within their microhabitat.
 These include species such as red valerian (Centranthus ruber), panic veldtgrass (Ehrharta erecta), and pin-cushion plant (Scabiosa atropurpurea).